-I want to cut the cord and after testing fuboTV, I've learned it is a great option for cord-cutters, especially for who love sports.
-Its wins are found mostly in its pretty-wide (but not complete) set of channels, and one feature that I haven't seen in competitors Sling TV, YouTube TV or Hulu with Live TV.
+I want to cut the cord and after testing fuboTV, I've learned it is a great option for cord-cutters, especially for those who love sports.
+Its wins are found mostly in its pretty wide (but not complete) set of channels, and one feature that I haven't seen in competitors Sling TV, YouTube TV or Hulu with Live TV.

 To recap how I got here, I want to cut the cord because of the cable box's archaic nature, but my roommates don't want to give up their specific channels.
 So I'm planning on getting rid of my cable box, and telling them that their $127 per month cable bill is their problem.
 I'll even offer to let them share my account with me.

 Price: $65 per month (or less with a FuboTV promo code)

 DVR: 250 hours

 Simultaneous streams: 3

 Broadcast networks: ABC, CBS, FOX NBC